Higher Order Aberrations

 "When I began doing wavefront research in the late 1980s, I realised that refractive surgery was increasing the aberrations of the eye and was causing a loss of best-corrected acuity...
 We used to not pay much attention to higher order aberrations because we couldn’t fix them." - Raymond Applegate, OD, PhD.
 Source: EuroTimes June 2003

-Higher order aberrations are present in all human eyes, but in normal, unoperated eyes HOAs are so minor that they aren't noticeable.
-The cutting of a LASIK flap and ablation of corneal tissue creates an unnatural, irregular shape of the cornea which increased the higher order aberrations of the eye.
-The severity of induced HOAs depends on the profile of the flap, ablation profile, and the size of the patient's pupils.
-You can read more about the role of pupil size at: Link
+Higher order aberrations (HOA) are more complex forms of defocus.
+HOA are present in all human eyes, but in normal, unoperated eyes HOAs are so minor that they are barely noticeable if at all.
+The cutting of a LASIK flap and ablation of corneal tissue creates an unnatural, irregular shape of the cornea which increases the higher order aberrations of the eye.
+Symptoms of HOA include starbursts, halos, double vision, multiple images and smeared vision.
+The severity of induced HOAs depends on the profile of the LASIK flap, ablation profile, and the size of the patient's pupils.
+You can read more about pupil size and quality of vision after LASIK here.

 Medical studies about higher order aberrations after LASIK